eddyluursema/modeltrain/DR4088/README.md

 ## Wiring

-According to several Dutch sources like [link](https://encyclopedie.beneluxspoor.net/index.php?title=Diodeschakeling) and [link](https://www.nproject.org/nl/modelspoor-digitaal-en-dcc/diodeschakeling-voor-toepassing-in-ongedetecteerde-secties-bij-een-digitale-modelbaan) undetected tracks must be connected to the command station through a diode bridge to compensate the loss of voltage which must be the same as the loss of voltage over the bridge build into the detector.
+According to an English source [link](http://www.wiringfordcc.com/blockdet.htm) and several Dutch sources like [link](https://encyclopedie.beneluxspoor.net/index.php?title=Diodeschakeling) and [link](https://www.nproject.org/nl/modelspoor-digitaal-en-dcc/diodeschakeling-voor-toepassing-in-ongedetecteerde-secties-bij-een-digitale-modelbaan) undetected tracks must be connected to the command station through a diode bridge to compensate the loss of voltage which must be the same as the loss of voltage over the bridge build into the detector.
 There is only one bridge; all undetected tracks are connected to eachother.

 The DR4088 is connected to the DR5000 over Loconet.